Syed-Junaid-Ahsan/NewRepo/README.md

-# AI assignment
-This is a new repositry
+#This is a new repositry